 Renewable and natural resource

-Corrugated is made from papers made up from cellulose fibres, which can be virgin or recycled, or a mixture of both.
-This makes corrugated a renewable natural resource.
+Corrugated is made from a renewable natural resource.
+The main raw material is paper, made up from cellulose fibres from wood or non-wood plants, which can be virgin or recycled, or a mixture of both.

-There are many types of corrugated, each with different flute sizes and profiles which offer many combinations designed to create packaging with different characteristics and performances.
+There are many construction types of corrugated, each with different paper grades and flute sizes and profiles which offer many a huge number of combinations designed to create packaging with different characteristics and performances.